DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 This can result in the overall status being lower than the average of the individual statuses.

 ### Exceptions for Synthetic Tests
-In certain cases there is an exception to the status calculation for monitor-based SLOs that are comprised of one grouped Synthetic Test.
-Synthetic Tests have special alerting conditions that will change the behavior of when the test will enter the ALERT state.
-These conditions include:
+In certain cases, there is an exception to the status calculation for monitor-based SLOs that are comprised of one grouped Synthetic test.
+Synthetic tests have optional special alerting conditions that will change the behavior of when the test will enter the ALERT state and consequently impact the overall uptime:

 - Wait until the groups are failing for a specified number of minutes (default: 0)
 - Wait until a specified number of the groups are failing (default: 1)